-Detention will be held on Tuesdays and Thursdays each week from 2:30 to 3:30 in room 211.
+Middle and high school detention will be held on Thursdays each week from 2:30 to 3:30 p.m.
 Students will either complete school work or do chores around the building.
 These detentions will include middle and high school students.
 Students who are given a detention will be issued a conduct referral form and will be issued the detention by the teacher.
 The student will be given a notice to take home to parents.
 If a student is given a detention he/she will serve it on the next day detention is held.
-(For example if a detention he/she will be issued two additional detentions.
+(For example, if a detention is given on a Tuesday, it will be served on Thursday.)
+If a student does not show up for detention he/she will be issued two additional detentions.
 If a student fails to show up to either detention he/she will be given an In School Suspension.
 If a student is late for detention he/she will be issued an additional detention.
 Students are responsible for informing parents, teachers, coaches and moderators of this assignment.
 Families are responsible for making arrangements for a ride home after serving detention.
+Failure to make the necessary arrangements will not excuse the student from serving the detention.
 Saturday detention, which takes the form of doing chores at the school while under supervision, is reserved for those chronic or serious offenders of school rules who have been given long-term sanctions or have failed to report to a school detention.
+Athletic and club activities may not take precedence over an assigned school day or Saturday detention.
+Students may also be assigned to a classroom detention for violation of a particular teacher's classroom rules.
+Beginning in January, students in fifth grade may also be given detentions.